Indian 1-rupee note

 The Indian 1-rupee note (₹1) is made up of hundred 100 paise as ₹1 = 100 paise.
 Currently, it is the smallest Indian banknote in circulation and the only one being issued by the Government of India, as all other banknotes in circulation are issued by the Reserve Bank of India.
 As a result, the one rupee note is the only note bearing the signature of the Finance Secretary and not the Governor of the RBI.
+Predominantly pinkish green paper is used during printing.